traez/social-proof-section-master/README.md

 ### What I learned

 Apologies to my future self for turnaround time delays.
-Eventually got to use CSS Grid for first time on frontendmentor.io as differentiated from FlexBox.
+I eventually got to use CSS Grid for first time on frontendmentor.io as differentiated from FlexBox.
-Must say it's a very powerful tool, and it excites me.
+I must say it's a very powerful tool, and it excites me.
+Looking forward to using it more extensively.

 ### Continued development

+Short falls:
-Another media query actually due between mobile and full desktop view but I'm tired much.
+1) Another media query actually due between mobile and full desktop view but I'm tired much.
-So subsequently will explore and practice best responsive CSS Grid use.
+2) Also could put more effort into item sizing to make clone exact copy.
+3) "Rated 5 stars" background also to be clipped and not spanning full width.

 ### Useful resources